progress/Kinvey-Samples/OEMobile-Kinvey-Push/oe-sample-code/Readme.txt

 •	OpenEdge.Net.pl — the procedure library that contains the OpenEdge Mobile Push Notification API.
 •	COMODORSACertificationAuthority.crt — a root CA certificate that you need to install in your OpenEdge certificate store to establish an SSL connection with Kinvey.
 •	push.notification.js — a JavaScript file that contains sample code that can be used in a Kinvey custom endpoint.
+•	KinveyPushNotificationSample.zip — an OpenEdge project that contains sample ABL code for sending push notification messages to Kinvey.